gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 Last month at HBC we facilitated a large-scale mid-project retrospective for a 60 people-project team.
 While this project certainly didn’t start as an agile project, bringing in an agile retrospective practice helped identify significant improvements.
 This is how we did it.

-# From an inquiry to a buy-in
+# From Inquiry to Buy-in

 This all started with one of the project sub-teams reaching out with an inquiry: “Can you facilitate a retrospective for us?”
-Further digging into a list of participants and the goal of this retrospective uncovered additional complexity:
+That didn't sound like anything major.
+We've been advocating for and facilitating retrospectives on various occasions at HBC: regular Sprint retrospectives, process retrospectives, new hire onboarding retrospectives etc.

+Further digging into a list of participants revealed that this retro will be unlike any others.
+We were about to pull together a group of 60 people from HBC as well as from five different consulting companies(!)
+In spite of working on the same project for a long time, these people never had a chance to step back and reflect on how they could work together differently.
+Some of the other challenges we discovered:

 * Multiple locations and time zones,
 * full-time employees and consultants,
 * different level of agile experience,
 * limited travel budget etc.

-In order to make it successful, we needed to get the buy-in from the leadership team to bring the entire team (including consultants) into this retrospective.
+In order to make it successful, we needed to get a buy-in from the leadership team to bring the entire team (including consultants) into the retrospective.
+Our first intent was to bring everyone into the same space (physical and virtual) and facilitate a retrospective with [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology).
 Initial response wasn’t promising:

 > “We have another problem with this retro
 > […] is concerned that it is all day and that the cost of doing this meeting is like $25K-$50K”

 We had to go back and re-think the retrospective approach.
+How can we reduce the cost of this event without affecting the depth and breadth of the insights?

 # Options we considered

+Thanks to the well-documented large retrospectives experiments by other agile practitioners, there was a number of options to evaluate:

 1)	[Full project team, full day, face-to-face, Open Space-style retro](http://joakimsunden.com/2013/01/running-big-retrospectives-at-spotify/)
 2)	[Decentralized, themes-based retros with learnings collected over a period of time and shared with the group](https://labs.spotify.com/2015/11/05/large-scale-retros/)
 3)	[Decentralized retrospectives using Innovation Games Online platform](http://www.innovationgames.com/2014/06/how-to-run-huge-retrospectives/)
 4)	[Overall retrospective (LeSS framework)](https://less.works/less/framework/overall-retrospective.html)

+Around the same time, I was fortunate to join a Retrospective Facilitator's Gathering (RFG2017) - an annual event that brings together the most experienced retrospective facilitators from around the World.
+Learning from their experience as well as brainstorming together on the possible format was really helpful.
+I was especially greateful for the in-depth conversation with Diana Larsen in which she pointed out to
+> "clarify the goal and commitment of the key stakeholders before you start designing how to run the retrospective."

+Back to the drawing board again!
+More conversations, clarifications and convincing...
+With some modifications and adjustments, we finally were able to present a better option.

 # What worked for us – a tiered format.

 ![Tiered Retro](http://i.imgur.com/35i1f82h.png)

+In this approach, each individual sub-team was asked to run a retrospective using same data gathering format (provided by the main facilitator).
+The sub-teams were asked to identify two types of action items: ones that they felt were in their power to address and others that required system-level thinking and support from the larger project community.
+The former were selected by the sub-team and put in motion by their respective owners.
+The latter were passed to the main facilitator for analysis and later served as a starting point for the final retrospective.

+Who was invited to participate in final retrospective?
+We agreed to invite two types of participants:

+1) Leads and delegates from individual sub-teams (participated actively at all times)
+2) Senior leaders of the organization (joined in the last hour to review and support team's recommendations)

+Insights and actions from the final retrospective were later shared with entire project team.

 ## Tier 1: Individual team-level retrospective